GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 promises immediately.

 Some scenarios, such as event listeners, will still require callbacks.
-For information on using promises, see [Promises on MDN][3].
-For information on converting callbacks to promises, see [our own article][4].
+For information on using promises, see [Promises on MDN][mdn-promise].
+For information on converting callbacks to promises, see [our own article][doc-promises].

 ## Other features {: #other-features }